elixir-lang/elixir-lang.github.com/getting-started/sigils.markdown

 * `\0` - null byte
 * `\xDD` - represents a single byte in hexadecimal (such as `\x13`)
 * `\uDDDD` and `\u{D...}` - represents a Unicode codepoint in hexadecimal (such as `\u{1F600}`)

+In addition to those, a double quote inside a double-quoted string needs to be escaped as `\"`, and, analogously, a single quote inside a single-quoted char list needs to be escaped as `\'`.
+Nevertheless, it is better style to change delimiters as seen above than to escape them.

 Sigils also support heredocs, that is, triple double- or single-quotes as separators: